Abdualazem/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

+## Introduction

+This project provides an end-to-end solution for processing, classifying, and visualising disaster response messages.
+It features:
+- An ETL pipeline for data cleaning and storage
+- A machine learning pipeline for multi-label text classification
+- An interactive web application for message analysis

+**Technologies used:**
+Python, scikit-learn, NLTK, Flask, Plotly, SQLAlchemy

+**Project goal:**
+Help emergency teams quickly categorise and prioritise disaster-related messages for more effective response.

 ## Getting Started

 Follow these steps to prepare your data, train your model, and launch the web application.